Having those long-term foods for a rainy day makes a great prepper stockpile.

 While you can use honey as a type of sugar, which also lasts indefinitely, sugar and salts are great to add to foods and are basic ingredients in many recipes.

-Baking soda and baking powder last indefinitely, but again you need to think about if you actually want to be cooking breads or doughy items when the world is at an end.
+Baking soda and baking powder last indefinitely, but again you need to think about if you want to be cooking loaves of bread or doughy items when the world is at an end.
 Some people avoid stocking too many items that require a lot of cooking.

 Honey, as mentioned above, is a great natural sugar and lasts forever.